-This appendix lists the customizing codes for the various preferences exclusively designed for each destination (e.g. language).
+This appendix provides instructions on how to set up the customizing codes for the various preferences exclusively designed for each destination (e.g. language).
 Those codes are stored in the memory (EEPROM) mounted on the main PCB.
-If the main PCB is replaced with a new one, therefore, you will need to set the proper customizing codes with the machine in the maintenance mode.
+If the main PCB is replaced, therefore, you need to set the proper customizing code with the machine in the maintenance mode.